-How to apply through UCAS
+How to apply for Teacher Training

 Each Lead School represents an Alliance of other schools and academies in either Primary or Secondary phases and includes relevant Special Schools and PRUs.